aerographql/documentation/source/_posts/tutorial/interface-and-union.md

 # Interface and Union

-This tutorial follow the {% post_link getting-started previous one %} to add support for GraphQL Interface and Union.
+This tutorial follow the {% post_link tutorial/getting-started previous one %} to add support for GraphQL Interface and Union.

 We'll use the final source code of the {% post_link code/getting-started previous tutorial %} to start this new one.